Texas hill country wineries

 Everything feels close, easy, and welcoming.
 You won't find any snobbery around here, just passionate winemakers eager to share their craft and their stories.

-Tasting rooms are in or near most towns throughout TexyHills.
 And for variety, there is also a sprinkling of breweries and distilleries.
+Like this one below.

-Getting here is a breeze.
 US-290 forms the famous “Wine Road” connecting Johnson City, Hye, Stonewall, and Fredericksburg.

 Of course other scenic byways lead to Driftwood and Dripping Springs, with oak-shaded patios and the charm of wedding-venues.
 Wimberley and Blanco represent artsy and low-key.
 And Comfort, Boerne, and Kerrville blend wine tasting with antique hunting and a river vibe.